Copyright 1994 - 2018 Bill's Bible Basics

 Ephesians 1:14, KJV

 Truly, it will be a wonderful day for each one of us.
-It will be the day of our Graduation, when we receive our resurrected and glorified bodies.
+It will be the day of our graduation from this current life, when we will each receive our resurrected and glorified body, which will be very similar to the body of Christ himself.
 Please consider the following verses for your personal inspiration and edification:

 Romans 8:29, KJV